 Wix Editor requires some basic computing skills: it's roughly equivalent in complexity to using Microsoft Word to lay out a newsletter.
 Wix Editor gives you flexibility to alter the layout, but there are still limitations compared to a fully-fledged HTML/CSS solution.

 Wix Code allows you to create database collections.
 If that sounds scary and not at all like something you’d ever want to do, then instead think of Data Collections as spreadsheets.

 Wix Code is definitely on the technical end of the spectrum - but even if you never use it, it opens up possibilities if you decide to hire a web developer down the line.

 Is Wix really as mobile-friendly as it claims?

 More and more users are moving to mobile access, in some cases exclusively.
 This means mobile-friendliness is essential for your website.
 Wix claims your website will “Look amazing on every screen with a mobile-friendly version of your website”, and makes much of your ability to customise the mobile friendly view of your website.

 However, Wix uses something called absolute positioning, which means web elements are positioned by pixel rather than relative to the user’s screen.
 Absolute positioning gives you more flexibility in positioning elements, but means your website will not adapt as well to different screen sizes.

 The use of absolute positioning means that although Wix claims to provide some responsive elements, Wix websites are not fully ‘responsive’.
-‘Pixel perfect’ layouts have a tendency to look good on the screen of the person who designed the website, but not on mobile devices, or even other monitors that are a different resolution.
+‘Pixel perfect’ layouts have a tendency to look good on the screen of the person who designed the website, but not necessarily on mobile devices, or even other monitors that are a different resolution.